 Jimmy’s passion is the alleviation of global poverty through market-driven businesses, and he is the founder and CEO of Good Paper.
 As the world’s leading fair trade greeting card company, Good Paper employs survivors of human trafficking in the production of its handcrafted cards.
 Prior to this, Jimmy held positions in the nonprofit sector and in software product management.
 Jimmy has an MBA from UC Berkeley and a BA in Applied Math from Harvard.

-Proud members of the PKS family since 2012, Jimmy and his wife Ivy live in Potrero Hill with their two daughters, Karina and Chloe.
+Proud members of the PKS family since 2012, Jimmy and his wife Ivy live in Potrero Hill with their three daughters.
 Because sports fandom has come a little too easy for the girls so far (too many championships too quickly), Jimmy is teaching them valuable life lessons in loyalty and disappointment by also training them to root for Cal.

 Raised in Hawaii on the islands of Oahu and Maui, John has been a designer, real estate developer, investor and builder based in San Francisco since 1989.

-With a primary focus on land acquisition, entitlement, design and development of apartment buildings, infill mixed/use commercial buildings, condominium buildings and single family homes.
+John's primary focus is on land acquisition, entitlement, design and development of apartment buildings, infill mixed/use commercial buildings, condominium buildings and single family homes.
 As an individual and through partnerships he builds in both California and Hawaii.

 Karen Gullo is an award-winning writer and journalist who has been reporting on business, government, politics and law for major news organizations in San Francisco, Washington and New York for more than two decades.
 She is currently an analyst and media relations specialist at Electronic Frontier Foundation (EFF), the leading nonprofit defending civil liberties in the digital world.
 At EFF Karen writes about user privacy, government surveillance and copyright, and develops media strategy.